gumussoysuat/gumussoysuat.github.io/README.md

 <a name="P6"></a> **[P2]** Y. Wang, U. Muenz, **S. Gumussoy**, [Multi-asset placement and sizing for robust operation of distribution systems](https://patents.google.com/patent/US20240232472A1/en).
 U.S. Patent Application: US20240232472A1, published on July 11, 2024.
 Assigned to Siemens Corporation.
 Status: Pending, July 2024.

-<a name="P1"> **[P1]** **S. Gumussoy**, P. J. Mosterman, A. Ozdemir, </a>[Discretization of a model of a system or a portion of the model using system inputs and outputs](https://patents.google.com/patent/US20190026404A1/en).
+<a name="P1"> **[P1]** **S. Gumussoy**, P. J. Mosterman, A. Ozdemir, [Discretization of a model of a system or a portion of the model using system inputs and outputs](https://patents.google.com/patent/US20190026404A1/en).
 U.S. Patent: US20190026404A1, granted on October 27, 2020.
 Assigned to MathWorks Inc. Status: Active, October 2020.

 ### Book